XiaoMi/mobile-ai-bench/README_zh.md

 * 定义 `executor` 并实现其接口:

     ```c++
-    class YourFrameworkExecutor : public BaseExecutor {
+    class YourExecutor : public BaseExecutor {
      public:
-      YourFrameworkExecutor() : BaseExecutor(FRAMEWORK_NAME, RUNTIME) {}
+      YourExecutor() :
+          BaseExecutor(executor_type, device_type, model_file, weight_file) {}

-      // Init method should invoke the initializing process for your framework
+      // Init method should invoke the initializing process for your executor
       // (e.g.  Mace needs to compile OpenCL kernel once per target).
 It will be
-      // called only once when creating framework engine.
+      // called only once when creating executor engine.
-      virtual Status Init(const char *model_name, int num_threads);
+      virtual Status Init(int num_threads);
        // Load model and prepare to run.
 It will be called only once before
       // benchmarking the model.
-      virtual Status Prepare(const char *model_name);
+      virtual Status Prepare();

       // Run the model.
 It will be called more than once.
       virtual Status Run(const std::map<std::string, BaseTensor> &inputs,